 The Garh Ganesh temple is situated on a small hillock overlooking Jaipur city on the Nahargarh hill range.
 It’s difficult to miss the Garh Ganesh Temple if you happen to be in the old walled city area of Jaipur, especially in the City Palace complex.
+Locals call it Garh Ganesh Mandir and is famous Ganesh temple in Jaipur.

 It’s outward appearance doesn’t look like a temple.
 The typical temple features like Shikhar or carvings, etc are completely missing in Garh Ganesh temple.
-It’s rather designed as a small fortification.
+It’s designed as a small fortification.
 The word Gad or Garh in Hindi means small fort.
-It’s called Garh Ganesh temple because this temple is dedicated to the Lord Ganesha.
+It’s called Garh Ganesh Temple because this temple is dedicated to the Lord Ganesha.
 In this temple, the idol of Lord Ganesha is in a child form.

 History of Garh Ganesh temple: